 Fashion Media Styling: Editorial

-This contemporary fashion media styling course looks at the contemporary fashion image and the day-to-day working life of a fashion stylist.
-You will learn about the different types of contemporary fashion image, key industry creatives, how and where to find inspiration, interpreting a style brief, and putting together a pitch - spending the last day shooting your work with a professional photographer...
+This contemporary fashion media styling course looks at the current fashion image and the day-to-day working life of a fashion stylist.
+You will learn about the different types of contemporary fashion image, key industry creatives, how and where to find inspiration, interpreting a style brief, and put together a mood board - spending the last day shooting your work with a professional photographer...

-This contemporary fashion media styling course looks at the contemporary fashion image and the day-to-day working life of a fashion stylist.
-You will learn about the different types of contemporary fashion image, key industry creatives, how and where to find inspiration, interpreting a style brief, and putting together a pitch - spending the last day shooting your work with a professional photographer.
+This contemporary fashion media styling course looks at the current fashion image and the day-to-day working life of a fashion stylist.
+You will learn about the different types of contemporary fashion image, key industry creatives, how and where to find inspiration, interpreting a style brief, and put together a mood board - spending the last day shooting your work with a professional photographer.

 The course includes: